TwistedRope/todo-evaluation/README.md

 To build the web app you can use either vanilla javascript or a framework (preferably React or Vue).
 We do not expect you to spend a lot of time on this, the design should be very simple.
 We would like the code itself to be well commented, to help us understand your thought process.

 # How to submit
-Create a new branch (using your name in the branch name) on this repo and push back to origin.
+Fork this repo and commit all of your code to that new repo.
+Once done, email the newly forked repo link back to us.